MicrosoftDocs/Viva/Viva/learning/skills-in-learning.md

 To ensure any existing interests in en-US are included as skills when your organization turns on skills in Viva Learning:

-> [!NOTE]:
+> [!NOTE]
 > Skills that are not en_US are lost.

 - Export your organization's current interests in Viva Learning by going to the Viva Learning **Admin** tab > Manage interests > Export.
 Download the file when the export is processed.

 - Go to **Manage skills library** in the Microsoft 365 admin center and follow these steps to import your organization's existing interests as custom skills.
 Once the import is complete, you need to allow skills in Viva Learning.

-> [!NOTE]:
+> [!NOTE]
 > During the data migration, ensure that the external code of interests in Viva Learning is the same for the skills during the custom skills import.

 ## Skills in Viva Learning

-These "manage skills" scenarios are available in private preview:
+These "manage skills" scenarios are available in preview:

 1. When you allow skills to be available in Viva Learning from the skills setup and management experience (Microsoft 365 admin center), the existing **Import** and **Export** buttons are hidden in the Manage Skills view.
-Learning will then start importing skills from your organization's skills library in the Microsoft 365 admin center to power the app's skills experiences.
+Learning starts importing skills from your organization's skills library in the Microsoft 365 admin center to power the app's skills experiences.

 2. Admins can view any skills and skills description with supported languages that are available in their skills library from the skills library from the **Admin** tab in Learning.